 - Past academic attainment in the Higher Secondary or +2 or equivalent examination;

 - Past academic attainment in the Nursing examination;

 - Performance as a Staff Nurse.

-Admission will be made on the basis of the aggregate marks secured by candidates in Stage-I & Stage-II.
-In case of two or more candidates securing equal marks in all the 2 stages combined, their inter se merit will be determined in order of preference as under :
+Admission is based on the basis of the aggregate marks secured by candidates in Stage-I & Stage-II.
+In case of two or more candidates securing equal marks in all the 2 stages combined, their inter-se-merit will be determined in order of preference as under :